-Your professor may have pre-arranged to have your required course material put into PioneerWeb (also called “P-Web”) so you receive a “Day-One Access Digital Book.”
-In this situation, professors, the bookstore and publishers have already negotiated the best price.
+Your professor may have pre-arranged to have your required course material put into PioneerWeb (also called “P-Web”) so you receive a “Day-One Textbook.”
+In this situation, professors, the bookstore, and publishers have already negotiated the best price.
 You will have access to your book(s) prior to the first day of classes and will not pay for them until after the add/drop deadline.
 After the add/drop deadline, your student account will be automatically billed.
-If you choose to not use the assigned Day-One Access book, you must perform an “Opt Out” process, or email the Pioneer Bookshop, so that your student account is not billed.
+If you choose to not use the assigned day-one textbook, you must perform an “Opt Out” process or email the Pioneer Bookshop to ensure your student account is not billed.
 You will receive an email with instructions a week before the start of the semester.

 Alternate Format for Disability Accommodation

-If you have an official accommodation for an alternate format for your textbooks (e.g., Readable PDF, Kezi File, etc.), you are still required to have a copy of your textbook in your possession.
+If you have an official accommodation for an alternate format for your textbooks (e.g., readable PDF, Kezi file, etc.), you are still required to have a copy of your textbook in your possession.
 That copy does not need to be a hard copy and rental textbooks qualify, so you have the same range of options available to you as other students.
-To arrange for your alternate formats or to request accommodations, you should contact Disability Resources and Assistive Technology, 641-269-3089.
-You can find more information on the Disability Resources GrinnellShare site.
+To arrange for your alternate formats or to request accommodations, you should contact Disability Resources and Assistive Technology, via email or call tel:641-269-3089.
+You can find more information on the Assistive Technology GrinnellShare site (login required).